ironhack/md2oedx/README.md

 ## Usage
 `md2oedx ./source/path ./destination/path`

-The source path should contain the markdown files and the json file with the course structure.
+The source path should contain a plain structure of markdown files and a json file named **index.json** with the course structure.
 Defaults to current directory.

 The output will be written to the destination path.
 Defaults to current directory.